inspirehep/author.xml/README.md

 Given the XML file, an auto-generation process using xslt (stands for Extensible Stylesheet Language Transformations) can be used to generate the author list for the paper in the desired LaTeX format.

 <a name="knowterms"></a>
-### What terms should I know before starting?
+### Which XML terms should I know before starting?
-You don't need to know these terms.
-However, you will come across them; if you are interested, let's quickly touch on some of the XML-related terms that you might encounter.
+You don't need to know any specific terms.
+However, as you will come across the ones below we can touch on some of the XML-related terms that you might encounter.

  - **.xml** -> A .xml file is an eXtensible Markup Language** (XML) file.
 An XML file is just a plain text file containing information wrapped in tags.
 This information, called XML elements, is enclosed in meaningful, custom tags which describe the structure and other features of the document. **An xml file does not DO anything**.
 The file is used to store and transport data.